CopilotKit/CopilotKit/README.md

 There are several easy ways to get started with CopilotKit:

-- [**Quickstart: Chatbot:**](https://docs.copilotkit.ai/quickstart-chatbot?ref=github_readme) In just two minutes, add an AI Chatbot to your app with the ability to read application state and take actions.
+- [**Quickstart: Chatbot:**](https://docs.copilotkit.ai/quickstart-chatbot?ref=github_readme) In just two minutes,Add a chatbot that understands your app’s state and takes actions within two minutes.
-- [**Tutorial: Todo List Copilot:**](https://docs.copilotkit.ai/tutorial-ai-todo-list-copilot/overview?ref=github_readme) For a better deep dive into CopilotKit, take a simple todo list app and supercharge it with an AI chat popup.
+- [**Tutorial: Todo List Copilot:**](https://docs.copilotkit.ai/tutorial-ai-todo-list-copilot/overview?ref=github_readme) For a better deep dive into CopilotKit, Supercharge a basic todo list with AI-powered chat functionality.
-- [**Tutorial: Textarea Autocomplete:**](https://docs.copilotkit.ai/tutorial-textarea/overview?ref=github_readme) For a better deep dive into CopilotKit, we'll take a simple email client app and add an AI-powered textarea to it with autocompletions and AI insertions/edits.
+- [**Tutorial: Textarea Autocomplete:**](https://docs.copilotkit.ai/tutorial-textarea/overview?ref=github_readme) For a better deep dive into CopilotKit and Implement AI text completions and suggestions in a simple email app.It will take a simple email client app and add an AI-powered textarea to it with autocompletions and AI insertions/edits.

 ### Examples & Starter Templates